-Inventory reporting may seem like a straightforward process, but there are a few simple steps that are often overlooked by both in-house teams as well as independent inventory clerks.
-The team at Imfuna has compiled a list of 4 important details that are left out of inventory reports so that you can be sure your reports stand out from the crowd!
+Property inventory reporting may seem like a straightforward process, but there are a few simple steps that are often overlooked by both in-house property inspectors as well as independent inventory clerks.
+The team at Imfuna has compiled a list of 4 important details that are often left out of inventory reports so that you can be sure your reports stand out from the crowd!

 1. Photos that Really Highlight Damages

-Sure, you need to take detailed and accurate photos for your inventory report, but it goes beyond just making sure you have adequate light when snapping your pics.
+Sure, you need to take detailed and accurate photos for your inventory reports, as well as check in, check out, and midterm reports, but it goes beyond just making sure you have adequate light when snapping your pics.
 Not all issues will be readily visible by the naked eye, and when that happens you need to ensure that any damages are pointed out.
 Use Imfuna’s markup tools on your photos to point out to the viewer exactly what you want them to see - if an issue in a photograph isn't glaringly obvious, you're not doing it right.
 If you’re taking an inspection photo and want to show the size of something, place a standard-sized item, such as a pen or ruler, in the photo next to the damage; this provides a sense of scale to the viewer.

 2. Highly Descriptive Notes